Psychologist’s Guide to Spiritual Awakening

 There is an abundance of spiritual texts and practices that can help both trigger spiritual awakenings and support you along your path.
 Remember, don't get caught up in the practice.
 It's just a tool.

 People tend to think of spiritual practices like yoga, tai chi, meditation, and breathwork.
-These practices have been developed over centuries to move you forward on your spiritual path and promote self-transcendence.
+These practices have been developed over centuries to help you move forward on your spiritual path and to promote spiritual awareness and self-transcendence.
+And recently, science has backed up what spiritual traditions have been saying all along.

-For a balanced awakening, it's essential to balance the more spiritual side with the psychological.
+For a balanced, authentic awakening, it's essential to balance spiritual and transcendent practices with depth psychological work.
 Taking this two-pronged inner-work approach will protect you and help you along your journey, making it smoother and faster, but sadly, no less bumpy.
+While the inner-work approach is challenging, it’s the only route to real, lasting, healthy spiritual transformation.

 Diving into our psyche can sometimes be messy, so while I wholeheartedly advocate engaging in depth-psychological and therapy work, try dipping into positive psychology too.
 Positive psychology helps us on the conscious level by providing great concepts and tools for self-discovery, like discovering our strengths and virtues.